Apprenticeship Training Basics

-Apprenticeship has a proud history.
-For hundreds of years, valuable trade skills and knowledge have been passed from one generation to the next through apprenticeships.
+Why is apprenticeship training important?
+For hundreds of years, valuable trade skills and knowledge have been passed down from one generation to the next through apprenticeships.

-As an employer, when you invest in apprentices you invest in the future of your business and our economy.
-Everyone in the apprenticeship training system has a role to play in making the apprenticeship experience - and investment – a success.
+When you hire an apprentice, you’re investing in the future of your business and our economy.
+Everyone in the apprenticeship training system has a role to play in making the experience and investment a success.